James II of England: Arms

 Prior to his accession, James's coat of arms was the royal arms (which he later inherited), differenced by a label of three points Ermine.
 His arms as king were: Quarterly, I and IV Grandquarterly, Azure three fleurs-de-lis Or (for France) and Gules three lions passant guardant in pale Or (for England); II Or a lion rampant within a double tressure flory-counter-flory Gules (for Scotland); III Azure a harp Or stringed Argent (for Ireland).

 Family tree

 In four generations of Stuarts, there were seven reigning monarchs (not including Hanover's George I).
-James II was the fourth Stuart monarch, the second of his generation and the father of two more.
+James II was the fourth Stuart monarch in England, the second of his generation and the father of two more.